viatom-dev/VTProLib/README.md

 iOS 8.0 or later.

 #### 3. Quick Start
-1. Config the `peripheral&txCharacteristic` property of `VTProCommunicate`.
-NECESSAYR!
+1. Config the `peripheral` property of `VTProCommunicate`.If the callback method that `serviceDeployed:` returns YES,  NECESSAYR!

 2. Set `delegate` for `VTProCommunicate` any where you want get callback.
 At this step, you are able to communicate.